Belkin Modern Slavery Act Transparency Statement

-Our firm stance on eradicating human trafficking and modern slavery is echoed in our implementation and enforcement of a certification requirement for our supplies.
+Our firm stance on eradicating human trafficking and modern slavery is echoed in our implementation and enforcement of a certification requirement for our suppliers.
 Belkin requires suppliers to certify that any materials incorporated into Belkin products comply with applicable law regarding slavery and human trafficking, child labour, health and safety, working hours and anti-discrimination legislation in every jurisdiction the supplier is carrying on business.
-This certification requirement is supported and verified by Belkin's supplier audit process which is described below as well as the mandatory contractual obligations we impose on our suppliers in our standard supplier agreements.
+This certification requirement is supported and verified by Belkin’s supplier audit process which is described below as well as the mandatory contractual obligations we impose on our suppliers in our standard supplier agreements.

 Our due diligence and risk assessment

 We are extremely careful when taking on a new supplier.
 Accordingly, we carry out thorough due diligence to ensure the potential supplier conforms to the Supplier Social Accountability Audit Checklist (SSAAC).
 Our stringent audits are performed by our internal staff.
 In addition, we are now part of the Responsible Business Alliance (RBA) as our parent company Foxconn is a member.
 In compliance with the RBA we also have incorporated third party agency audits.
 The results of the due diligence efforts are then further scrutinized by our compliance and on-boarding teams who make a determination as to whether the potential supplier conforms to our requirements.